Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 All sectors of the US economy take advantage of business equipment leasing; it is the most popular choice for small businesses that need a mid-to-high volume plotter or multi-function system.

-This is just like how a large multi-national organization prefers to keep tighter control of its finances and enjoy the tax efficiency and upgrade opportunities of a lease agreement over purchasing.
+This is like how a large multi-national organization prefers to keep tighter control of its finances and enjoy the tax efficiency and upgrade opportunities of a lease agreement over purchasing.

 How does plotter leasing work in practice?